dizzyf00d/dizzyf00d.github.io/_posts/2022-09-14-what-are-immutable-distrobutions.md

 ---
 layout: post
-title: What are Immutable Linux Distributions
+title: What are Immutable Linux Distros?
 description: What are Immutable Linux Distributions
 summary: A blog post to inform users on what Immutable Linux Distributions are.
 tags: linux immutable distro
 ---

-# Embracing the Future with Immutable Linux Distributions
 In the ever-evolving world of technology, the concept of immutability has been gaining traction.
-This is particularly true in the realm of Linux distributions, where more projects are focusing on the immutability aspect as a core feature.
+This is particularly true in the realm of Linux distributions (also called distros), where more projects are focusing on the immutability aspect as a core feature.
 But what exactly is an immutable Linux distribution, and why is it beneficial?
 Let’s delve into this fascinating topic.

 ## Understanding Immutability
 An immutable Linux distribution ensures that the operating system’s core remains unchanged.
 The root file system for an immutable distro remains read-only, making it possible to stay the same across multiple instances.
 While changes can be made if desired, this ability remains disabled by default.